 End Sub

 Here, we have a dataset of some students’ marks.
-Our goal is to analyze their marks, and give a remark whether it is Passed or Failed.
-If someone scores more than 32, he/she got passing marks.
-Otherwise, it will consider the marks as Failed.
+Our goal is to analyze their marks and give a remark on whether they passed or failed.
+If someone scores more than 32, he/she gets passing marks.
+Otherwise, it will consider the marks as failed.

 If we run the code, we will get the following result: